lukgad/gettingAndCleaningDataCP/README.md

 # Getting And Cleaning Data - Cleaning and Tyding Human Activity Recognition Using Smartphones Data Set

+Warning - this readme file is written using Github Flavoured Markdown - some formatting maybe loss if viewing using different markdown parser.

 This reposity contains tools to extract average of feature variable from training and test data sets in UCI Machine Learning Reposity: Human Activity Recognition Using Smartphones Data Set.

 Original data set is present here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones .